 The project can be tailored to the interests of the student but could include a range of cutting-edge techniques including fluorescence confocal microscopy, super-resolution microscopy, electron microscopy, small-angle x-ray scattering and CRISPR/Cas9 genome editing.
 It could also involve bioinformatic analysis of high-throughput sequence data, to investigate gene expression.

 iridescent Heliconius wing scales

 Contact Nicola for further information about the project.

 The project is co-supervised by Gareth Fraser and Andrew Parnell.

 If successful, the student would be fully funded for a minimum of 3.5 years, studentships cover: (i) a tax-free stipend at the standard Research Council rate (at least £14,553 per annum for 2018-2019), (ii) research costs, and (iii) tuition fees at the UK/EU rate.
 Studentship(s) are available to UK and EU students who meet the UK residency requirements.
 Students from EU countries who do not meet residency requirements may still be eligible for a fees-only award.

-This PhD project is part of the NERC funded Doctoral Training Partnership “ACCE” (Adapting to the Challenges of a Changing Environment).
-This is a partnership between the Universities of Sheffield, Liverpool, York and the Centre for Ecology and Hydrology.
-Further information and details of how to apply are here.
-The closing date is the 9th of January 2017.
-Interested candidates are also welcome to contact me for further information.
+This PhD project is part of the NERC funded Doctoral Training Partnership “ACCE” (Adapting to the Challenges of a Changing Environment), a partnership between the Universities of Sheffield, Liverpool, York and the Centre for Ecology and Hydrology.

-Selection process: Shortlisting will take place as soon as possible after the closing date and may involve an informal interview.
-The shortlisted applicant will be notified promptly and invited for a formal interview to take place at the University of Sheffield the w/c 13th February 2017.
+Selection process: Shortlisting will take place as soon as possible after the closing date, and successful applicants will be notified promptly.
+Shortlisted applicants will be invited for an interview to take place at the University of Sheffield the w/c 12th February 2018.